 French double bassist and composer Florent Ghys’ music has been described as “highly contrapuntal, intelligent and inventive...”
 (WQXR-FM), and a “thrilling breed of post-minimal chamber music” (Time Out NY).
 While he has “mastered the American Style” (Daniel Stephen Johnson - NPR), his pieces “blend elements of minimalism, pop music, and a dose of extravagant wit” (John Schaefer, WNYC).
 His focus on interactive video works “has attained viral fame” (Alex Ross, The New Yorker).

-He has been commissioned by ensembles and musicians such as the Bang on a Can All-Stars, Jack quartet, Cadillac Moon ensemble, Wild Rumpus, Dither quartet, and Kathleen Supove.
-His music has been performed at the Lincoln Center, B.A.M., Barbican Center, M.I.T., Sydney Opera House, San Martin Theater in Buenos Aires, and Muziekgebouw in Amsterdam.
+Ghys has written music for some of today’s most influential ensembles and soloists, including the Bang on a Can All-Stars, New Jersey Symphony Orchestra, Sō Percussion, Nick Photinos, Jack Quartet, Bearthoven, Kathleen Supove, and Dither Quartet.
+His music has been performed at the Lincoln Center, BAM, the Barbican Center, MIT, Sydney Opera House (in Australia), San Martin Theater (in Buenos Aires), and the Muziekgebouw (in Amsterdam).

 As a professional double bass player, Ghys has performed with numerous bands and ensembles including the Paris Opera Orchestra, the Wordless Music Orchestra, Jonny Greenwood, John Cale, Ear Heart Music, Les Brutes Épaisses, and Matt McBane’s Build.
 He has contributed to numerous recordings such as Missy Mazzoli's Victoire, Damsel, and Dan Trueman's upcoming album.